heymichellemac/heymichellemac-hugo/content/blog/2022/09/bullet-journal-practices.md

 Break these parts down into small enough chunks that you can work on them each day/week until you've completed your goal.

-If you'd like more help on goal setting, here's another article I wrote that you'll find useful: [Don’t Get Overwhelmed By Your Goals – Keep It Simple](https://heymichellemac.com/overwhelmed-by-your-goals-keep-it-simple).

 ## Practice 4: Kaizen Mindset

 Kaizen is a Japanese word that means "improvement" or "change for better".